simra13-coder/smartphone-academic-analysis/README.md

 About This Project

 This project looks at how different smartphone usage patterns impact the academic performance of teenagers aged 14–18.
-Instead of just assuming "phones are bad," I analyzed survey data from 100 participants to track how specific habits—like study time, screen time, and active distraction levels—interact with final grades.
+Instead of just assuming "phones are bad," I analyzed survey data from 100 participants to track how specific habits like study time, screen time, and active distraction levels interact with final grades.

 Key Highlights: